Vaccine side effects leave women wondering: why are pills less safe? | ExBulletin

 Vaccine-related blood clots were a dangerous type in the brain, but oral contraceptives increase the likelihood of blood clots in the legs and lungs.
 This is a point that many experts immediately pointed out.
 However, the distinction made little difference for some women.

-“Where was everyone’s concern about blood clots when we started putting a 14-year-old girl on the pill?”
-Written on twitter..
+“Everyone was worried about blood clots when they started putting a 14-year-old girl on the pill,” a woman wrote on Twitter.

-another Said, “If contraception is done for men, it will taste like bacon and be free.”
+“If contraception was done for men, it would be free with a bacon-like taste,” another said.

+I’ve heard that some women shouldn’t complain because they have chosen to be risk-aware and contraceptive on social media and elsewhere.

+31-year-old culture writer Rebecca Fishvine began tweeting about the inadequacy of oral contraceptives almost shortly after the announcement of the suspension.

 Still, “contraception is an incredible invention.
-Thank you to the God we have,” she said in an interview last month.
+Thank God,” she said in an interview in April.
 “I will fight the person who tried to rob it.”

+“Overall, it’s incredibly safe,” Feinberg said.
+“Everything we do is at risk.”

-However, Dr. Feinberg said it is important for healthcare providers to discuss risks with patients and guide them on the symptoms of concern.
+However, Feinberg said it is important for healthcare providers to discuss risks with patients and guide them on the symptoms they care about.
 This is a conversation that many women have never experienced.

 Kelly Tyrrell, a communications expert in Madison, Wisconsin, was 37 years old when a doctor discovered a potentially deadly blood clot in her lungs.

 Tyrrell is an endurance athlete — witty, strong and not prone to anxiety.
 In early 2019, she began to wake up with pain in her left calf.
-After one particularly bad morning, an urgent care visit revealed that she had high blood levels of “D-dimer,” a protein fragment that indicates the presence of blood clots.
+After one particularly bad morning, an emergency treatment visit revealed that she had high blood levels of “D-dimer,” a protein fragment that indicates the presence of blood clots.

 She had been taking oral contraceptives for 25 years, but none of the doctors made a relationship.
 Instead, given her age, health, and lack of other risk factors, her symptoms are likely not due to blood clots, they said.
 They instructed her to stretch her calf muscles and sent her home.

 When I felt tight while running in Hawaii after my grandmother’s funeral, doctors said it was probably due to stress and anxiety.
-In July 2019, she finished 100,000 races in Colorado and thought her aching lungs and purple lips were the result of a 19-hour run in the highlands.
+In July 2019, she finished a 100K race in Colorado and assumed her aching lungs and purple lips were the result of a 19-hour run in the highlands.

-However, she knew something was having a serious problem when she was short of breath after climbing a short staircase on the morning of October 24, 2019.
+However, she knew something was having a serious problem when she was out of breath after climbing a short staircase on the morning of October 24, 2019.

 This time, after eliminating heart problems, doctors scanned her lungs and found multiple blood clots.
 Some had blocked blood flow to part of her right lung.